cpee2024/cpee2024.github.io/submission.md

 For the bank transfer please use the following data:

-- Name of the bank: Bank PEKAO S.A.
-IV O/Warszawa, SWIFT: PKOPPLPW
 - Address:
 Fundacja Politechniki Warszawskiej, ul.
 Polna 50, 00-644 Warszawa
 - Account number (IBAN), payment in EUR: PL 33 1240 6003 1111 0010 6526 7849